jonathanpotts/SharpApi/docs/manual/email/sending.md

 * [Amazon SES Quick start](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/quick-start.html)

-Add the [`SharpApi.Email.AmazonSimpleEmailService`](~/obj/api/SharpApi.Email.AmazonSimpleEmailService.yml) package to your project.
+Add the @SharpApi.Email.AmazonSimpleEmailService package to your project.

 Then register the service to your application by adding the following to your  `Startup.Configure` method: